 It is important to understand that many 3rd Party Apps are not covered by HIPAA, particularly those that are offered directly to you as an individual, rather than through a health plan or provider.
 This means your health information will not be subject to the same privacy and security protections that health plans and providers must adhere to.
 3rd Party Apps are regulated by the Federal Trade Commission (FTC) and the protections provided by the FTC Act; however, if the 3rd Party App is located outside the United States, the FTC may not able to fully protect your information.
 You can find more information from the FTC about mobile 3rd Party App privacy and security at FTC Mobile Apps.
 If you think a 3rd Party App has misused or violated your privacy, you can file a complaint with the FTC using the FTC complaint assistance at FTC Complaint Assistance.

-Interoperability: Easy way to access and share your Health Information with utmost security.
+Interoperability is an easy way to access and share your Health Information safely and securely.

-Interoperability means “Data Sharing” between the healthcare patient, the health insurance company and software apps on smart cellphones or computers.
-Beginning July 1, 2021, healthcare insurers must provide to members an easy, standard and secured access way to access their Health information from third-party apps.
+Interoperability means data sharing between the health care member/patient, the health insurance company (insurer) and software applications on smart phones or computers.
+Beginning July 1, 2021, health care insurers must provide members with easy, standard and secured access to their health information from third-party apps.

 How to access Health Information?